Polymer/polymer/PRIMER.md

 <a name="annotated-computed"></a>
 ## Annotated computed properties

 Anonymous computed properties may also be placed directly in template binding annotations.
 This is useful when the property need not be a part of the element's API or otherwise used by logic in the element, and is only used for downward data propagation.

-Note: this is the only form of functions allowed in template bindings.
+*Note: this is the only form of functions allowed in template bindings, and they must specify one or more dependent properties as arguments, otherwise the function will not be called.*

+*Note, computing functions will only be called once all dependent properties are defined (`!=undefined`).
+If one or more of the properties are optional, they would need default `value`'s defined in `properties` to ensure the property is computed.*

 Example: